ivy-llc/ivy/docs/partial_source/contributing/8_data_types.rst

 * bool

 These are all defined at `import time`_, with each of these set as an `ivy.Dtype`_ instance.
+The :code:`ivy.Dtype` class derives from :code:`str`,
+and has simple logic in the constructor to verify that the string formatting is correct.
 All data types can be queried as attributes of the :code:`ivy` namespace, such as :code:`ivy.float32` etc.

 In addition, *native* data types are `also specified`_ at import time.